Tech Content

 Cloud Economy and Adoption

-The digital landscape is witnessing a significant pivot towards cloud technologies, with Gartner forecasting a striking 65% of enterprise application spending shifting to the cloud by 2025.1
+The digital landscape is witnessing a significant pivot towards cloud technologies, with Gartner forecasting the global cloud market to reach $723B in 2025 and potentially $2-2.4T by 2030.

 The Cloud Shift Phenomenon